sap-tutorials/developer-advocates/tutorials/joule-studio-codejam-0-overview/joule-studio-codejam-0-overview.md

 The last 2 blogs I really like because they give you directions no matter where you are starting from: whether you already have Joule, or SAP Build Process Automation, or both, or neither.

-Here is [The Complete Joule Studio Resource Hub: Everything You Need to Get Started](https://community.sap.com/t5/technology-blog-posts-by-sap/the-complete-joule-studio-resource-hub-everything-you-need-to-get-started/ba-p/14183113) (blog), though a little old, from August, still has a lot of great
+Here is [The Complete Joule Studio Resource Hub: Everything You Need to Get Started](https://community.sap.com/t5/technology-blog-posts-by-sap/the-complete-joule-studio-resource-hub-everything-you-need-to-get-started/ba-p/14183113) (blog), though a little old, from August, still has a lot of great resources.

 And finally a video on the latest features: [What's New in SAP BTP: Top New Features | Joule Studio Agent Builder | Q4 2025](https://www.youtube.com/watch?v=Bw6WGI_rc74&pp=ygUMam91bGUgc3R1ZGlv)